krishnakadiyala/NPAcourse/labs/Dividing_Deeper_into_Core_Command_and_Config_Modules/Ansible_Lab_17_Parsing_Conditional_Traceroute.md

-## Lab 16 - Performing a Conditional Traceroute Based on Ping Failures
+## Lab 17 Challenge - Performing a Conditional Traceroute Based on Ping Failures

 In the previous lab, you learned how to use TextFSM templates and custom Ansible RegEx spec files to parse data.